S-Carlos-Teixeira/ecommerce-frontend/README.md

 ![Insomnia-add-product](./git-img/Insomnia-add-product.png)

 ### Front-end
-we utilized multiple React components to create the frontend, where each component contained an async function that fetched the API routes.
+We utilized multiple React components to create the frontend, where each component contained an async function that fetched the API routes.
 For instance, we used the ```useEffect()``` hook to display individual products available on the online store by fetching their unique IDs.
 Below is an example of how we achieved this:

 ``` TypeScript
 React.useEffect(() => {